 ret = n in 99 because it is more natural for me, and I am afraid many people might mistake like me.
 Could you reconsider the priority of

-Updated by matz (Yukihiro Matsumoto) about 2 months ago
+Updated by matz (Yukihiro Matsumoto) 4 months ago

 We have discussed about in-line pattern matching and made a decision that it should cause an exception instead of returning false.
 So this issue will disappear.

 We might need to talk about the precedence for e.g.